% Pertains only to hybrid program candidates

 6. Contact information for two references - at least one reference should be a former professor/instructor.
 An email will be sent to these references to complete an online recommendation form.
 Your application is not complete until the recommendation forms are submitted by your references;

-7. Select your degree option: A): only the MS Degree in Community Health and Nutrition
+1. only the MS Degree in Community Health and Nutrition

-The Experiential Learning Track has additional admission requirements;
+The Experiential Learning Track has additional admission requirements:

-+Resume – upload your resume (no more than 2 pages);
+1. Resume: upload your resume (no more than 2 pages);

-a.
-What are your professional goals; elaborate on future career plans and the motivation for pursuing a MS in Community Health and Nutrition
+1. What are your professional goals; elaborate on future career plans and the motivation for pursuing a MS in Community Health and Nutrition

 Note: Applicants are selected on a competitive basis and, therefore, admission is not granted to all applicants who meet only the minimum requirements.

-In addition to the requirements for admission to the MS in Community Health and Nutrition
+In addition to the requirements for admission to the MS in Community Health and Nutrition Degree as stated above, applicants who want to also be admitted to the Experiential Learning Track must provide:

-1. Evidence of Work/Volunteer Experience – documentation of 300 hours of work or volunteer experience completed within four years of application is preferred.
+1. Evidence of Work/Volunteer Experience: documentation of 300 hours of work or volunteer experience completed within four years of application is preferred.
 Of the 300 hours, at least 200 hours must be in a nutrition- or dietetics-related field.
 You will be required to complete the Experiential Track Supplemental Form to document your experiences.
 This form will be uploaded with your Graduate application and is available here.

 4. Personal Statement: in addition to the questions listed above for the Personal Statement, applicants for the Experiential Learning Track should include why they are pursuing the Registered Dietitian/Nutritionist (RDN) credential.